 A constructive conversation is needed that engages the University and its consultants, the retiree community, and the University Senate, in a productive collaboration to make the system better and fairer.
 We all seek to balance retiree equity, budgetary affordability, and institutional rejuvenation.
+We recognize that the University, even with its relatively high endowment, trails other institutions in its financial capacity.
 And we recognize that some of the issues that need to be addressed are not the result of a plan to negatively affect retirees but are the unanticipated result of smaller decisions over the years.